pushtoopen/BW16_RTL8720/README.md

 if plugged into the USB on the board, serial must be BAUD 38400 This is an interface to command AT only
+When sending AT commands, send each instruction with \r\n on the end (this is usually a setting in serial software)

 once plugged in and listening to either serial port at the correct baud rate, press reset button on board to see output